 Except I’m not alone; I’m inviting my Grandmother, my Baba, and my mother into the process.

 This new self-choreographed contemporary dance solo is coming out of questions about my cultural identity in the current world, who I am as a woman, what stories and presence am I carrying with me from my ancestors, and frankly a response from losing my maternal Grandmother this year.
 I will be looking into themes of epigenetics, Ukrainian migration to Canada, U.K. thematics learned from my Grandmother and mother, what it means to come from a colonizer country (I was born in England) versus having Ukrainian female heritage in my DNA, and taking inspiration and re-writing some of my mother’s poetry from her 1994 publication ‘Warm Bodies, Foreign Parts’ which involves some similar themes.

 A big and deep undertaking.
 How to enter this massive undertaking, this meaningful work?
 Well, since I am a movement creator, I started there.

 My first rehearsal was spent improvising.
 I filmed these improvisations in order to capture some movement.
 These four improvisations were based on two poems, a response to a song that I love, exploring epigenetics through Matryoshka dolls, and trying to tie together some Ukrainian dance steps with my contemporary and ballet training.
-It honestly doesn’t look great, but it gives me a base to work off.
+This task has provided a base to work off.

 With love, Amelia